Savage's Player Bio

 In addition to leading the Seminoles to the first ACC Championship in school history in 2008, Savage helped Florida State to four tournament championships during his career: the Inverness Intercollegiate (Fall 2007), the Seminole Intercollegiate (Spring 2008), the ACC Championship (Spring 2008) and the Florida State Spring Break Invitational (Spring 2009).

-Savage carded a school record 63 in the second round of the 2009 Florida State Spring Break Invitational.
+Savage carded the best single round score of his career - a 63 in the second round of the 2009 Florida State Spring Break Invitational.
 His nine under par score of 63, coupled with a 69 in the first round, allowed Savage to win the individual championship and helped the Seminoles to the team championship in the event.
 Savage's score of 63 allowed him to win the first individual championship of his career.
+Savage's score of 63 stood as the school record until he coached current Seminole sophomore Jack Maguire to a 62 in the third round of the 2014 USF Invitational.

 Savage won the individual state championship, led his team to the state title, was named Mr. Golf in the State of Kentucky and earned National Player of the Year honors by the National High School Golf Coaches Association as a senior at St. Xavier Prep in Louisville in 2005.
 Savage earned All-America honors from the AJGA as both a junior and a senior, was a four-time All-State First Team honoree and played in the US Publinks Championship in 2005.